-Expressive Acrylic and Ink Painting Workshop - June 20th 2025
+Expressive Acrylic and Ink - March 11th 2026

-Come and join me for a fun 1-day workshop where you will explore the playful processes of painting with inks and acrylics.
+A fun 1-day workshop where you will explore the playful processes of painting with inks and acrylics.
 I will share how they can be used in an expressive and intuitive way and how you can incorporate different mark making tools and exercises to free up your paintings.

-During the workshop I will guide you through how to build up transparent layers to create atmospheric, abstract paintings that are expansive and loose.
+I will guide you through how to build up transparent layers to create atmospheric, abstract paintings that are expansive and loose.
 We will also explore how drawing media such as pastels, pens and coloured pencils can be added to provide definition and layers to your pieces.

 The workshop will also include tutor demonstrations, time for experimentation and play and a chance for you to develop a small series of 6-8 paintings you can take away with you.